camelstation/email-log/README.md

 # Email Log

-An email-driven website for logging whatever is of interest.
+An email-driven website for logging whatever I want.
 I send myself an email.
-The emails becomes an chronological entry on a public website.
+It can include a link or a photo.
+The email becomes an chronological entry on a public website, updated automatically and hosted on GitHub Pages.

-You write entries by sending emails to a dedicated inbox.
-You can include a link or a photo.
-Each email can **add** or **delete** an entry.
-The website automatically updates itself.

-The website is fully static and hosted on GitHub Pages.
 All content lives in a single JSON file committed to the repo.

 ---